Loading...

 • In the Password fields, enter a password that will be used to authenticate this FTP account.

-• In the Directory field, cPanel will auto-populate an assumed directory based on the FTP username, but that usually is incorrect.
+• In the Directory field, cPanel will auto-populate an assumed directory based on the FTP username, but that is usually incorrect.
 We recommend providing the directory you would like the user to access.

 If you erase everything and type a single "/", the user will have access to your home directory (anything outside of the public_html folder).